adp-multi/adp-multi/README.md

 -----------

 1. Check out the git repository
-2. Run `cabal install --flags="+buildTests"` inside the checked out folder
+2. Run `cabal install --flags="buildTests"` inside the checked out folder
 3. Run `adp-test` to see if there's some output (then it works)
 4. Explore the code (start at `tests/ADP/Tests/Main.hs`)